cscheet2/cornhacks/readme.md

 ## Data

 ### Planet Photos
+- The webpage icon came from [Free Icons Png](https://www.freeiconspng.com/img/44668)
-The planet photos used in this project came from the [Solar System Scope](https://www.solarsystemscope.com/textures/) website
+- The planet photos used in this project's graph came from the [Solar System Scope](https://www.solarsystemscope.com/textures/) website

 ### Celestial Bodies JSON
 Planet and moon data is stored inside of  `/data/celestial-bodies.json`.
 Inside of the file, each entry is represented by the following...